-D(8)(b)(iii)(A) by the declarant, or by qualified personnel acting under the control of the entity subpoenaed or the declarant;

-1 D(8)(b)(iii)(B) in the ordinary course of the entity's or the person's business; and

-2 D(8)(b)(iii)(C) at or near the time of the act, condition, or event described or referred to

-3 in the CHI.

-4 D(8)(c) Declaration of custodian of records when not all CHI produced.
-When the

-5 custodian of records produces no CHI, or less information than requested, the custodian of

-6 records must specify this in the declaration.
-The custodian may only send CHI within the

-7 custodian's custody.

-8 D(8)(d) Multiple declarations allowed when necessary.
-When more than one person has

-9 knowledge of the facts required to be stated in the declaration, more than one declaration

-10 may be used.

-11 D(9) Designation of responsible party when multiple parties subpoena CHI.
-If more than

-12 one party subpoenas a custodian of records to personally attend under paragraph D(4)(c) of

-13 this rule, the custodian of records will be deemed to be the witness of the party who first
+1 subpoenaed within five days after the subpoena is received, along with a declaration that 2 complies with paragraph D(8)(b) of this rule.
+3 D(8)(b) Declaration of custodian of records when CHI produced.
+CHI that is produced 4 when personal attendance of the custodian is not required must be accompanied by a 5 declaration of the custodian that certifies all of the following: 6 D(8)(b)(i) Authority of declarant.
+The declarant is a duly authorized custodian of the 7 records and has authority to certify records; 8 D(8)(b)(ii) True and complete copy.
+The copy produced is a true copy of all of the CHI 9 responsive to the subpoena; and 10 D(8)(b)(iii) Proper preparation practices.
+Preparation of the copy of the CHI being 11 produced was done: 12 D(8)(b)(iii)(A) by the declarant, or by qualified personnel acting under the control of the 13 entity subpoenaed or the declarant; 14 D(8)(b)(iii)(B) in the ordinary course of the entity's or the person's business; and 15 D(8)(b)(iii)(C) at or near the time of the act, condition, or event described or referred to in 16 the CHI.
+17 D(8)(c) Declaration of custodian of records when not all CHI produced.
+When the 18 custodian of records produces no CHI, or less information than requested, the custodian of 19 records must specify this in the declaration.
+The custodian may only send CHI within the 20 custodian's custody.
+21 D(8)(d) Multiple declarations allowed when necessary.
+When more than one person has 22 knowledge of the facts required to be stated in the declaration, more than one declaration may 23 be used.
+24 D(9) Designation of responsible party when multiple parties subpoena CHI.
+If more than 25 one party subpoenas a custodian of records to personally attend under paragraph D(4)(c) of 26 this rule, the custodian of records will be deemed to be the witness of the party who first

-14 served such a subpoena.
+1 served such a subpoena.

-15 D(10) Tender and payment of fees.
+2 D(10) Tender and payment of fees.
 Nothing in this section requires the tender or

-16 payment of more than one witness fee and mileage for one day unless there has been
+3 payment of more than one witness fee and mileage for one day unless there has been

-17 agreement to the contrary.
+4 agreement to the contrary.

+5

+6

+7

+8

+9

+10

+11

+12

+13

+14

+15

+16

+17

 18

 19

 20

-21

-22
+21 22

 23

-24
+23

 25

-26
+25